Habitat fragmentation: Forest fragmentation

 Forest fragmentation reduces food resources and habitat sources for animals thus splitting these species apart.
 Thus, making these animals become much more susceptible to effects of predation and making them less likely to perform interbreeding - lowering genetic diversity.

+Additionally, forest fragmentation affects the native plant species present within the area by dividing large populations into smaller ones.
+In turn, smaller populations are more inclined to be affected by genetic drift and population performance, as well as experience increases in inbreeding activities.
+Moreover, fragmentation can affect the relationship present between animals and plants, such as the relationships regarding seed-dispersal or pollinator-plant relationship.

 Implications

 Forest fragmentation is one of the greatest threats to biodiversity in forests, especially in the tropics.
 The problem of habitat destruction that caused the fragmentation in the first place is compounded by: